timbaird/ds_ass2_marking_script/README.md

 #################################

-This maring script has a dependency on my plsql core library available from https://github.com/timbaird/plsql_core_library.git
+This marking script has a dependency on my plsql core library available from https://github.com/timbaird/plsql_core_library.git

-Please install this lbrary propr to installing this makring script.
+Please install this library prior to installing this makring script.

 #################################